PatrickCmd/aws-bootcamp-cruddur-2023/journal/week0.md

 gp env AWS_DEFAULT_REGION="us-east-1"
 ```

-Check that the AWS CLI is working and you are the expected user
+You can check that the AWS CLI is working and you are the expected user

 ```sh
 aws sts get-caller-identity